 So, even though consumer confidence is up and optimistic and hopeful, the fundamentals of investments have not changed.
 In fact, Gene Marks, CPA, with The Marks Group appeared on Fox News Monday and encouraged individuals and investors who are not seasoned in the stock market realm to be somewhat conservative in their participation now and to definitely consult an expert before “jumping in head-first.”

 While we cannot tell you what to do—we hope this article shed some light on the temperament of the stock market right now.
-We hope you are already benefitting from this historical upswing.
+We hope you are already benefiting from this historical upswing.
 But, if you’re just starting to plan to take advantage of the stock market’s Trump Bump by investing now, proceed with caution and perform due diligence on any assets you consider.
 As Marks suggested, if you aren’t market savvy, consult an expert to increase your chances of potential success.

 Advanta IRA is a self-directed retirement plan administrator that serves clients across the nation who hold over $700 million in assets.
 While alternative investments are popular in self-directed plans, stocks, bonds and mutual funds are also permissible assets that can earn tax-sheltered income for retirement.